fcano-ut/single-spa-test/README.md

 npm run start --workspace=react-microfrontend
 ```

-Starts the react microfrontend, using Module Federation, whose entrypoint is at http://localhost:8080/remoteEntry.js
+Starts the react microfrontend, using SystemJS, whose entrypoint is at http://localhost:8080/remoteEntry.js